 A few years ago, AI agents were mostly experimental, exciting demos tucked away in innovation labs or niche pilot programs.
 Today, enterprise AI agents are stepping out of the sandbox and into the operational core of large organizations.
 They’re not just handling one-off tasks; they’re running multi-step workflows, collaborating with humans, and making context-aware decisions that used to be reserved for seasoned employees.

-Scaling too fast without the right guardrails can turn a promising initiative into a costly, even risky, liability.
-This guide breaks down what CTOs need to know before taking enterprise AI agents from successful pilot to enterprise-wide deployment.
+Scaling too fast without the right guardrails can turn a promising initiative into a costly, even risky liability.
+This guide breaks down what CTOs need to know before taking vertical AI systems from a successful pilot to enterprise-wide deployment.

 Why Enterprise AI Agents Aren’t Just “Smarter Chatbots”